Nesvilab/MSFragger/tutorial_glyco-fragger.md

 **Key Parameters**:

 1. **labile_search_mode**: *(possible values: nglycan, labile, off)* nglycan mode checks for N-glycosylation motif N-X-S/T (X is not P), but is otherwise identical to "labile" mode.
 Labile mode should be used for all labile modifications (other than N-glycans), including O-glycans.
 Specify the allowed residues in deltamass_allowed_residues.
 "Off" results in a standard (non-glyco) MSFragger search, in which all mass offsets are assumed to remain intact during activation.
-2. **deltamass_allowed_residues**: (used in "labile" mode ONLY).
+2. **deltamass_allowed_residues**: (overridden in nglycan mode).
 Specify which amino acids (single letter codes) are allowed to contain the glycan mass offsets.
-Default: ST (for O-glycoproteomics searches).
+Allowed values are single letter amino acid codes.
+When labile_search_mode is 'off', '-' can be used to allow non-localized matches (i.e. matches to labile mods that have dissociated), by setting the value to 'STY-', for example.
+It is not necessary to include '-' for labile and nglycan modes, as labile modifications are considered by default.
+Default value: 'all'.
+For typical O-glycoproteomics searches, should be set to 'ST'.
 NOT used in nglycan mode.
 3. **mass_offsets**: (value: 0/mass1/mass2/...)
 All possible glycan masses should be specified as mass offsets (separated by '/').
 Depending on the type of data and search, the glycans considered can vary.
 The masses of all glycans of interest should be determined and converted to a list separated by '/' (see example parameter file).
 An arbitrary number of mass offsets can be searched, but search speed decreases with the